 The regulations informing the Coc are reviewed every 3 years, but the compliance certificate does not expire per se.
 If you want to transfer property the conveyancers will almost definitely want a new CoC issued.
 Insurance has also started taking a harder line on CoC requirements.

-So, the department of labour (DOL) is ultimately responsible for registering qualifications.
+So, the Department of Labour (DOL) is ultimately responsible for registering qualifications.
 They have mandated the SAQCC with getting the job done.
 To issue a CoC you need to be registered on the SAQCC database which means you've passed a quiz and shown you know what you are doing.

-Ask your neighbor.
+Ask your neighbour.

 Is it permanent?